 Family mediation is a voluntary process in which you work with professionally trained experts. in which you work with professionally trained experts.
 Mediators help you negotiate acceptable and mutually beneficial settlements as you face separation, divorce, custody issues and the like.
 My goal in mediating is to help you resolve your differences.
 My mediation process promotes your cooperation; reduces suspicion and bitterness; and lessens your tension, anxiety and unhappiness.

-As a mediator, I help you identify and understand your economic issues about dividing property, child support and alimony; and child-rearing issues including parenting, education, healthcare and custody.
+As a mediator, I help you identify and understand economic issues about dividing property, child support and alimony; and child-rearing issues including parenting, education and custody.
 I can help you and your partner recognize the areas where you agree and disagree.
 My role is to concentrate on the present and future rather than on the past.
 As you jointly seek reasonable solutions, I can offer ideas about handling your differences.
 After that, you may you may choose any path you like.

 "Mediation helps you have conversations that you cannot easily manage alone.”